Hamilton County Soil and Water Conservation District

 Well Assessment

 Just like a car's maintenance record, you should keep a log of all work done to a well.
 Creating a record of maintenance, repairs, testing, and changes to the well helps users from the headache of having to dig up records and information.
 If problems arise, diagnosis and treatment may be easier and swifter with access to the well history.
-Buyers will see more value in a well that has a record than one that does not.
+Buyers may see more value in a well that has a record than one that does not.

 Additional Resources